tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/3-new_art_new_life-3b-PART_1-equilibrium_in_art_and_life.md

 ### Skeptics versus Believers

 - Image: images/Piet_Mondrian-1939-1942-Composition_With_Black_White_Yellow_and_Red-Compositie_met_zwart_wit_geel_en_rood.jpg
-- Title and Attribution: Composition with Black, White, Yellow and Red (Compositie met zwart, wit, geel en rood) - By Piet Mondrian, 1939-1942.
+- Title and Attribution: Composition with Black, White, Yellow and Red (Compositie met zwart, wit, geel en rood), by Piet Mondrian, 1939-1942.
 - Link: [Public Domain](http://www.abcgallery.com/M/mondrian/mondrian68.html).

 Life is full of pairs of opposites - and people who are convinced as opposed to those who are skeptical about all